WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 > <img src="https://latex.codecogs.com/svg.image?X&space;=&space;\frac{1}{2}\left(X&space;&plus;&space;X^\textsf{T}\right)&space;&plus;&space;\frac{1}{2}\left(X&space;-&space;X^\textsf{T}\right)&space;" title="X = \frac{1}{2}\left(X + X^\textsf{T}\right) + \frac{1}{2}\left(X - X^\textsf{T}\right) " />
 >
 > Write a program that creates a random matrix NxN (fix N or ask for it)
-> Write a subroutine that takes the matrix and returns two arrays, one for the symmetric and another for the skew symmetric matrix.
+> Write a subroutine that takes the matrix and returns two arrays, one for the symmetric and another for the skew-symmetric matrix.
 >
 > (hint): You can write your own transpose function or use the intrinsic ``transpose``
 >
-> (*) Similar case but for a complex matrices.
-The decomposition using the conjugate transposed.
+> (*) Similar case but for complex matrices.
+The decomposition using the conjugate transpose.
 >
 {: .challenge}